-- Research for Patient Benefit - a support programme for applicants
+- Developing proposals for the renewed Research for Patient Benefit (RfPB) programme - a support afternoon for applicants

 Do you want advice from experts on topics such as research methods, patient and public involvement and costings?

-Research Design Service North West (RDS NW) is providing a programme to support people applying to the RfPB programme for research funding.
+Research Design Service North West (RDS NW) is providing a support afternoon for people applying to the RfPB programme for research funding.

-- The programme is open to staff in all universities and NHS organisations across the North West.
+- The session is open to researchers across the North West.

-- There is no charge for the programme.
+- There is no charge for the session.